symfony-tr/symfony-docs-tr/book/http_fundamentals.rst

 (aslında, siz kendiniz en son kısımdasınız) bir web geliştiricisi olma yolunda doğru yol almaktasınız.

+Daha hızlı ve sağlam uygulamalar geliştirmek için Symfony2 temellere geri dönerek alışılmışın dışında geliştirme araçlarına sahiptir.

-Symfony2 is built to get back to basics: to develop tools that let you develop faster and build more robust applications, while staying out of your way.
-Symfony is built on the best ideas from many technologies: the tools and concepts you're about to learn represent the efforts of thousands of people, over many years.
+ymfony is built on the best ideas from many technologies: the tools and concepts you're about to learn represent the efforts of thousands of people, over many years.
 In other words, you're not just learning "Symfony", you're learning the fundamentals of the web, development best practices, and how to use many amazing new PHP libraries,